iCliniq Logo

 Welcome to icliniq.com.

 Your child's liver, spleen, and lymph nodes should be palpated to check for any enlargement, if present.
 Thrombocytosis is usually considered reactive when decreasing with time.
-Your child's platelet reduces in three days so mostly it will be reactive secondary high platelet for which no specific treatment is needed.
+Your child's platelet reduces in three days, so mostly it will be reactive secondary to a high platelet count for which no specific treatment is needed.
 But you need to repeat your child's CBC again after one week.
-If after one week it remains high, then you should consult a hematologist or pediatrician for detailed evaluation in my opinion.
+If after one week it remains high, then you should consult a hematologist or pediatrician for a detailed evaluation, in my opinion.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!